ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/querying/faceted-search.markdown

 }
 {CODE-BLOCK/}

-###Stale results
+### Stale results

 The faceted search does not take into account a stealeness of an index.
-You can't wait for non stale results by customize you query by one of `WaitForNonStaleResultsXXX` method.
+You can't wait for non stale results by customizing your query with one of `WaitForNonStaleResultsXXX` method.

-#### Related articles
+## Related articles

 TODO